From product launches to project management, I’m obsessed with checklists. And I’m not the only one.

-Systemic complexity means that we cannot rely on our memory alone to know what to do and when to know it: checklists are a comforting tool allowing us to unload some of the cognitive stress of living our lives to an outside helper.
+Systemic complexity means that we cannot rely on our memory alone to know what to do and when to know it.
+Checklists are a powerful tool allowing us to unload some of the cognitive stress of living our lives to an outside helper.

 Avoiding terrible mistakes

-Last year, hours into a brain surgery, Kenyan doctors realised there was no blood clot in the brain of their patient.
+In 2018, hours into a brain surgery, Kenyan doctors realized there was no blood clot in the brain of their patient.
 They were operating on the wrong man.
-People on social media have expressed shock at the horrifying mix-up, which could have been prevented by simply checking the patient’s identification tag.
+People on social media expressed shock at the horrifying mix-up, which could have been prevented by simply checking the patient’s identification tag.

 “It somehow feels beneath us to use a checklist, an embarrassment,” says Atul Gawande in his book The Checklist Manifesto.
 Yet, the systems we have to navigate have become so complex that it would be foolish to rely on memory alone and expect to perform at our best.